-Japanese beetles and June bugs are some of the common beetles that can infest lawns and gardens with the ugly white or yellow grubs that can eat the roots of garden plants and lawn grasses.
-In most cases, this is what the small animals and large birds are after in your lawn.
+Many hard-shelled beetles found in the residential landscape may infest the ground with their larvae, which are collectively known as grubs.
+Japanese beetles and June bugs are some of the common beetles that infest lawns and gardens with ugly white or yellow grubs that eat the roots of garden plants and lawn grasses.
+In most cases, this is what the small animals and birds are looking for in your lawn.
 Control the grubs and you control the animals digging up your lawn.

-Natural Pest Control
+Animals as Natural Pest Control

 Normally, a small amount of feeding in your lawn by birds and small creatures is not a cause for alarm, but a form of natural pest control.
 There is no reason to leap to methods for attacking the animals and birds themselves, and in many cases, it's best to do nothing.
-Birds poking holes in your lawn not only rid your lawn of damaging grubs but they also naturally aerate the soil.
-Some of the many birds that eat lawn grubs include crows, starlings, grosbeaks, magpies, robins and blue jays.
-In fact, the more birds in your yard, the better your garden and lawn will be in terms of pest control.
+Birds poking holes in your lawn not only rid it of damaging grubs but they also naturally aerate the soil.
+Some of the many birds that eat lawn grubs include crows, starlings, grosbeaks, magpies, robins, and blue jays.
+In fact, the more birds in your yard, the better off your garden and lawn will be in terms of pest control.

+If you suspect you have a grub problem, take a closer look at your soil.
 If you have more than five grubs per square foot of lawn, it is considered an infestation and action should be taken.
 It is not hard to determine if you have grubs.
 The dead patches of lawn have had their roots severed, and if you pull back on the patch of dead lawn, it will come up easily.
 If you have a grub problem, you likely will see the ugly white or yellow C-shaped grubs just under the turf layer.

 Natural Controls for Grubs

 - Apply beneficial nematodes to your lawn.
 Nematodes are microscopic worms.
 In their larval form, nematode worms eat grubs.
-Nematodes can be purchased at garden centers or from on-line retailers.
+Nematodes can be purchased at garden centers or from online retailers.

 - Apply neem oil to garden plants to discourage Japanese beetles and other hard-shelled beetles.
 Controlling the beetles themselves will prevent them from reproducing and infesting the lawn with their larvae.